AndrewLamWARC/react-state-demos/readme.md

 The need for state in react is driven by a simple equation - "UI as a function of state".
 To put it another way, UI is dependent on state.

 React was released by Facebook in 2013 as a UI/view only framework.
-React was complemented by a data/state management framwork called Flux to form a complete application framework.
+React was complemented by a data/state management framework called Flux, also by Facebook, to form a complete application framework.

-So right from the start, there was already a separation between the UI and state part of the equation.
+Right from the start, there was already a separation between the UI and state part of the equation.

 While react has gone on to dominate the UI space, flux has been supplanted by redux in the state management space.
 Redux itself has been 'officially' supplanted by either context api with hooks or redux toolkit/RTK.